AgaMiko/data-augmentation-review/README.md

 [![DOI](https://zenodo.org/badge/211553569.svg)](https://zenodo.org/badge/latestdoi/211553569)  [![Visits Badge](https://badges.pufler.dev/visits/AgaMiko/data-augmentation-review)](https://badges.pufler.dev/visits/AgaMiko/data-augmentation-review)

+Looking for a person who would like to help me maintain this repository!
+Contact me on [LN](https://www.linkedin.com/in/agnieszkamikolajczyk/) or simply add a PR!

 # Data augmentation
 List of useful data augmentation resources.
 You will find here some links to more or less popular github repos :sparkles:, libraries, papers :books: and other information.